aureliengregoire94/test/README.md

 ## First Part (python algorithm)

 ### Exercise 1
+(I repeat myself I will not correct your test if you don't change visibility of the project from public to private, so please start with this)

 In the function exercise_one on first_part.src module: print every number between 1 and 100 as follows:
  * For every multiple of 3 print "Three".